Lecture 5

 - We can look at a simple example:

-<!DOCTYPE html> <html lang="en"> <head> <title> hello, title </title> </head> <body> hello, body </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <title> hello, title </title> </head> <body> hello, body </body> </html>- Inside the

-, which is a closing tag that indicates the end of the title. - Notice that the indentation and opening and closing tags are symmetric.
+<head>of the webpage, we have a<title>tag that indicates the title of our webpage, “hello, title”.
+And then, we have a line with</title>, which is a closing tag that indicates the end of the title. - Notice that the indentation and opening and closing tags are symmetric.
 Like in C, the whitespace is not necessary, but stylistically important.

 - The content of this page is just “hello, body”.